 Ask How many of you have had a situation escalate while you were meeting with a participant?
+Give us a thumbs up if you've experienced this situation, or thumbs down if you have not.

 Ask How many of you have had a situation where a participant is withdrawn and doesn't participate?
+Again, give us a thumbs up if you've experienced this situation, or thumbs down if you have not.